 (B) The student understands that, because the denominator of a fraction defines the size of the unit, fractions expressed using different units (e.g. fourths and thirds) must be converted to a common unit (e.g. twelfths) before they can be added.
 The student will realize that she can use her previous knowledge of equivalent fractions to rewrite the fractions with a common unit, and then add those fractions in the normal way.
 Students will realize that the idea of least common multiple can be used to find the smallest common unit.

-Consider also how a student would feel after a lesson designed around one or the other of these goals.
-For goal A, the student might feel burdened with another procedure she has to remember and be careful to use in the right circumstances.
-For goal B, the student might feel a sense of power – she can use what she already knows to solve a new problem!
+Consider also how a student would feel after these lessons.
+At the end of a “goal A lesson”, the student might feel burdened with another procedure she has to remember and be careful to use in the right circumstances.
+After a “goal B lesson”, the student might feel a sense of power – she can use what she already knows to solve a new problem!